‘Jeremiah Johnson’ With Bill Simmons, Chris Ryan, and Bill’s Dad

 The odors must have been just horrific.

-Like, I just think that they were living on the edge with that stuff yeah
+really so you're just dragging meat around like i i just think that they were living on the edge of that stuff yeah

 i thought it badly for swan that she didn't have redford take a little bath before he got into the sleeping bag yeah they she probably should have demanded that but i don't think she had a lot of leverage at that point after having been given away by her dad